 - Mapping out location resources: Whether you own different stores or manage assets in different places, adding location details can help you have a better understanding of where things stand.

 - Managing pipelines with physical items: Manage your rental listing and provide an extra layer of context by adding a location to the card that represents them.

-Gain perspective across your team with the Table view, which allows you to gather cards from different boards in one visual place.
+Gain perspective across your team with the Workspace Table or Workspace Calendar views, which act like supercharged versions of our regular Table and Calendar views.
+Workspace Table and Workspace Calendar views both allow you to view cards from across multiple Trello boards in one place.
 Make decisions based on the big picture and dial cross-team collaboration up a few notches.

 - Filtering and sorting cards: Filter and sort cards by lists, labels, members, and due dates to highlight relevant information from different boards.